gimox/json-routing/README.md

 Set global var
 -----------------
-We encourage to use standard tecnique for best performance: use middleware. using the full example described above we can change the policy file to attach a global var.
+We encourage to use standard tecnique for best performance: use middleware. using the full example described below we can change the policy file to attach a global var.

 *./api/policy/auth.js*
 ```javascript